thoratou/sbs-sphinx-doc/configuration.rst

 You can define configurations for a specific project using *-p <component-path>* instead.

 The *-e <configuration>* indicates which configuration files will be used by SBS.

+For complete configuration usage, look at :ref:`configure target <target-configure>`.